Eve 6′s dark, forgotten pop-rock masterpiece: It’s All In Your Head

-When I take a look the artists that have left the most tremendous impact on me, most of them are pretty widely acclaimed.
+When I take a look the artists that have left the most tremendous impact on me, most of them are pretty objectively great.
 To name a few: Billy Joel, my first musical love, sells out arenas.
-Relient K, the first modern band I took seriously, has had their latest album called a ‘masterpiece’ and a ‘classic.’
-The Beatles, who made me a pop music lifer, have college classes taught about them.
+Relient K, the first modern band I took seriously, has had their latest album called a ‘masterpiece’ and a ‘classic’ by reputable music writers.
+The Beatles, who made convinced me that music can be art, have college classes taught about them.
 I once saw a concert ticket headlining Reel Big Fish – Streetlight Manifesto, the two bands who convinced me ska can be great, scalped for four times its face value.

 There’s one band I adore whose legacy appears to passing away fast: Eve 6.